The Apple Watch might finally get a feature you can find on even the cheapest of fitness bands – sleep tracking.

 Currently, those who want to monitor sleep with their Apple Watch need to rely on one of a host of third-party apps.
 The other options are standalone devices or one of the rival companies’ fitness bands and smartwatches.

 A couple of years ago Apple acquired Beddit sleep tracking technology.
 But apart from selling the hardware on their website, it has done little with the technology since then.

 So what about the battery?
-Does this mean Series 5 will come with longer battery life?
+Does this mean the Apple Watch will finally come with longer battery life?

 Not necessarily, so don’t get your hopes up just yet.
 Apparently, there will be a new feature that reminds users to charge their watch before going to bed each night.

 Also, if a person has more than one Apple Watch, they will be able to choose which of them will be used to track sleep.
 So is this a marketing ploy to get people to buy more than one Apple Watch?
 Possibly, but not very likely.
 We can’t really imagine many customers buying a second Apple Watch just to monitor their night’s rest.

 The lack of sleep tracking has been the last hurdle in looking at the Apple Watch as a true 24/7 activity tracker.
 We’ll know in a few days time whether this rumour turns out to be true.
 It will also be interesting to see if only the Series 5 gets the feature, or if it is extended to earlier models.

 Many people forget that recovery is just as important as exercising often.
 And this is where sleep comes in.
 It plays a vital role in good health and well-being throughout your life.
 Whether we see this functionality enabled for the current generation Watch or Series 6 next year remains to be seen.

 Like this article?
 Subscribe to our monthly newsletter and never miss out!